Best Credit Cards for Paying Your Cell Phone Bill

 Chase Ink Business Cash

-The Chase Ink Business Cash card offers 5% cash back on cell phone, internet and cable services and office supply store purchases.
+The offers 5% cash back on cell phone, internet and cable services and office supply store purchases.

 The 5% cash back bonus applies to the first $25,000 spent annually.
 After that, you earn unlimited 1% cash back.

-You also get 2% cash back at restaurants and gas stations, and 1% cash back on everything else.
+You also get 2% cash back at restaurants and gas stations (on the first $25,000 spent in combined purchases in these two categories each anniversary year), and 1% cash back on everything else.
 Rewards can be redeemed for cash, gift cards, travel, and merchandise through Chase Ultimate Rewards.

 Like some of the other cards included here, this one has a $0 annual fee.